Israel moves into Gaza's second-largest city and intensifies strikes in bloody new phase of the war

 The military said its forces were “in the heart” of Khan Younis, which has emerged as the first target in the expanded ground offensive into southern Gaza that Israel says aims to destroy Hamas.
 Military officials said they were engaged in the “most intense day” of battles since the ground offensive began more than five weeks ago, with heavy firefights also taking place in northern Gaza.

-Netanyahu said Gaza would have to be demilitarized and that the only body capable of ensuring that would be the Israeli military.

-“No international force can be responsible for this,” he said at a news conference.
-“I’m not ready to close my eyes and accept any other arrangement.”

-The assault into the south is triggering a new wave of displaced Palestinians almost two months into the war, raising warnings from relief groups that they can't keep up because supplies are insufficient and combat prevents distribution.
-The U.N. said 1.87 million people — more than 80% of Gaza's population — have been driven from their homes.
-New military evacuation orders are squeezing people into ever-smaller areas of the tiny coastal strip's south.
+The assault into the south threatens to fuel a new wave of displaced Palestinians and a worsening of Gaza's humanitarian catastrophe.
+The U.N. said 1.87 million people — more than 80% of Gaza's population — have been driven from their homes, and that fighting is now preventing distribution of food, water and medicine outside a tiny sliver of southern Gaza.
+New military evacuation orders are squeezing people into ever-smaller areas of the south.

 Bombardment has grown fiercer across the territory, including areas where Palestinians are told to seek safety.
 In the central Gaza town of Deir al-Balah, just north of Khan Younis, a strike Tuesday destroyed a house where dozens of displaced people were sheltering.
 At least 34 people were killed, including at least six children, according to an Associated Press reporter at the hospital who counted the bodies.